 Note: The name of the above medications are given for informational purposes only.
 Self-use of any medication is prohibited strictly due to some risks involved.
 Always consult your nearest doctor to seek a right medical advice.

-Headache relief and self care / home remedies for headache
+Self care / home remedies

 Additionally, self-care can also be done to relieve headaches.
 There are several steps / home remedies that can be taken to reduce the risk and pain of headaches –